 Energy is something used every day, often without thinking about it.
 We turn on the light switch and expect lights to turn on.
-We heat and cool our homes, only pausing to think about what this means for our electricity or gas bill at the end of the month.
+We heat and cool our homes, only pausing at the end of the month to think about what this means for our electricity or gas bill.

-The most recent greenhouse gas inventory show that 71% of total emissions in Iowa City come from the electricity and natural gas used to power and heat our homes and businesses.
+The most recent greenhouse gas inventory for Iowa City shows that 71% of total emissions in Iowa City come from the electricity and natural gas used to power and heat our homes and businesses.
 Preventing the worst impacts of climate change begins with reducing how much energy we consume in our buildings and using cleaner power sources like wind and solar to generate that energy.

 - Sign up for a free home energy audit from Green Iowa AmeriCorps

 - Try these easy, DIY projects to help weatherize your home

 - Apply for a low-interest GRIP loan from the City of Iowa City to make improvements to your home like upgrading your furnace or installing new, more efficient windows